 Heavy Traffic and User Error

 This is an issue that pertains to the relevancy of the result of the radar or laser unit.
 Vehicles often group together as they travel on a highway.
 On a fairly regular basis, particularly with laser units, officers position themselves at a great distance from the vehicles being targeted so as to ensure that they are not seen.
 As a prosecutor, I found that it was not uncommon for officers to be over 1,000 feet away when they operated their laser (LIDAR) units.
-This is relevant because just a slight movement in the LIDAR unit by the officer can result in a 10 to 20 foot difference in a target location that is 1,000 feet way.
-This could mean that a result from the wrong car was obtained.
+Officer's are prepared to testify with certainty that they obtained the speed reading from the correct vehicle because they usually have a visual estimate to confirm.

 Improperly Posted Signs